Carcair/healthcare-service-admin/README.md

 For development we use nodemon with:
 > npm run dev

-For deployment it's necessary for script command start:
+For production build it's necessary for script command start:
 > npm run start

+Endpoints:
+* /api/employees , for employee info
+* /api/teams , for team info

+Use Postman to test CRUD operations ( https://www.postman.com/ ).

+## Additional info

+UI development build not included in repo.
+Not necessary for studying, it contains basic html boiler plate and css, using Vue.js framework.
+Production build will be provided.